mrsi-cerl/mrsi-gatsby/src/content/coe-mcx/csc.md

 ## About

-The Control System Cybersecurity MCX (CSC-MCX) provides highly specialized expertise in FRCS cybersecurity, planning, engineering, design and construction support to USACE activities, the Army, and other DOD and non-DOD federal agencies.
+The Control System Cybersecurity MCX (CSC-MCX) provides highly specialized expertise in FRCS cybersecurity, planning, engineering, design, and construction support to USACE activities, the Army, and other DOD and non-DOD federal agencies.

  ## Section Heading